boernsen-development/TrainAnnouncements/README.md

 * Uranium outpost

 ### Stopping at a red signal
 * We are sorry to announce that this train may be delayed due to a red signal.
-We apologise for this late running, and the inconvenience caused.
 * The track in front of us is blocked.
 * We cannot continue our journey as the track in front of us is blocked.
 * The track is blocked.